 How Bonds Affect Mortgage Rates

 There are a few obvious factors that influence how much you’ll pay in interest on your mortgage loan.
 You probably know that your down payment, credit score and loan type all affect your final interest rate.
 However, there are also many hidden factors that influence market interest rates as a whole.

 One of those factors is the bond market.

-We’ll take a look at how bond rates influence mortgage rates.
-We’ll also take a look at which types of mortgages reflect the effects of the bond market on their mortgage rates.
+In this article, we’ll take a look at how bond rates influence mortgage rates and which types of mortgages reflect the effects of the bond market on their mortgage rates.

 Bonds are long-term, low-risk investment products.
-Corporations can issue private bonds but Treasury bonds issued by the federal government are much more well known.
+Corporations can issue private bonds but Treasury bonds issued by the federal government are much more well-known.
 When you buy a bond, you give the government a set amount of money per bond.
 The bond then accrues two types of interest: fixed interest and inflation interest.